naorbar/data-integration-test/README.md

 5. Follow this thread to solve any database time zone issue: https://stackoverflow.com/questions/26515700/mysql-jdbc-driver-5-1-33-time-zone-issue

 ## Additional Requirements:
-1. The test should take ~3-4 hours to complete; note that the completeness of the task should take precedence over the time limitation.
+1. Note that the completeness of the test takes precedence over the time limitation.
 2. You're encouraged to use the internet; feel free to use any **digital** resource in order to quickly solve technical issues or understand the tools you're using.
 3. Please submit the solution (ktr script) via email to: naor.b@webpals.com

 **Goodluck** :+1: